Mrs F Rizvi v Capital Care Services (UK) Ltd Posted In: Case Law

 The claimant, Mrs Faiza Rizvi, worked as chief executive officer for a medical staffing company that supplied clinical staff to the NHS.
 Mrs Rizvi raised concerns that both CCS and its parent company, Positive Healthcare, were “deliberately taking large sums of money out of the company” and that this was being done in breach of the shareholders agreement and to avoid tax being paid to HMRC.

-The claimant subsequently attended a board meeting at which the members accused her of fraud, ordered her to resign, threatened to report her to newspapers, blocked access to her company email account,
+The claimant subsequently attended a board meeting at which the members accused her of fraud, ordered her to resign, threatened to report her to newspapers, blocked access to her company email account, disconnected her mobile and threatened to dismiss her.

 Already a subscriber?